Amish Outlaws: Current

 Brother Amos Def plays the keyboard, guitar, banjo, and vocals.
 He was raised Amish.

 Lead vocalist Big Daddy Abel was not raised Amish.
 He is from New Jersey and he joined the band in 2007.
 After college, he worked as a school teacher for several years and then as a chemist for several years after that.
 He also worked as an actor in television shows such as the HBO series Oz, where he portrayed a biker inmate for several seasons.
 He was also in multiple episodes of Law & Order, Guiding Light, As the World Turns and such movies as School of Rock, Men in Black II, Spider-Man 2, The Guru, and Across the Universe.
 Big Daddy Abel also composes original music, which can be heard at ReverbNation.com and iTunes.
 “BDA” is also the author of Open Your Mind, Open This Book: Open Mic, which can be found at Amazon.com (All profits from book sales are donated to research to help find a cure for breast cancer.)

 Brother Eazy Ezekiel plays the bass and vocals.
 He is one of the founders of the band.
 He was raised in the Amish community until the age of 16.
 During his rumspringa, Ezekiel moved to New York and earned his GED.
 He attended Pace University.
 On hearing the albums Sgt.
 Pepper's Lonely Hearts Club Band and The Wall, Ezekiel reported that "hearing those two albums for the first time really got me into music."
 He stated that he still goes back to visit his family at home in Lancaster, Pennsylvania, where he is not shunned because he has not been baptized yet.
 Some of his brothers have been to a performance of the band, but the rest of his family has not.

 Brother Snoop Job is a guitarist and vocalist He was not raised Amish.

 Brother Hezekiah X is a lead on vocals.
 He grew up near Reading, Pennsylvania.
 He has one brother and one sister.
 He has stated that some of his family have left the Amish community.
 The Atlantic City Weekly reported that Hezekiah "had been fantasizing about performing music since he was young, took that big chance leaving family, friends and a way of life behind and he couldn't be happier about it."

 Brother Jakob the Pipe Player is a drummer.
 He was not raised Amish.
 Jakob joined the band after meeting the members through a mutual friend.

 Past

 Brother Ishmael L Cool J was a guitarist for the band.

 Criticism

-Authors Donald Kraybill, Karen Johnson-Weiner, and Steven Nolt wrote in their book, The Amish, that some youth members of the community rebel and participate in "activities that are offensive to their birth right culture."
+Authors Donald Kraybill, Karen Johnson-Weiner, and Steven Nolt wrote in their book, The Amish, that some youth members of the community rebel and participate in "activities that are offensive to their birthright culture."
 They cite The Amish Outlaws as an example.